What is a 501(c)(3) organization?

-Organizations that have assets of $250,000 or less and annual gross receipts of $50,000 or less should file Form 1023–EZ, Streamlined Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
+Organizations that have assets of $250,000 or less and annual gross receipts of $50,000 or less are eligible to file Form 1023–EZ, Streamlined Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.

-Before applying for exempt status, the organization must have an employer ID number (EIN) secured for tax and banking purposes.
+Before applying for tax-exempt status, the organization must have an employer ID number (EIN) secured for tax and banking purposes.
 This is required whether or not the organization has any employees.

 Nonprofits are also required to submit financial statements and other information—including the salaries of directors, officers and key employees—to the IRS.
 If the organization’s name has been legally changed by an amendment to its organizing documents, an exact copy of that amendment must also be attached to the application.

 Step 3: File form 1023 with the IRS